AthletiFi/card-factory/docs/back-card-generation.md

 > The `rename_files.py` script may not use the same sequencing the second time even if you pass in the same set of files, as the process is not deterministic.
 Therefore, for the BACK cards, you need to run `rename_files.py` a second time.

 4. Run the `rename_files.py` script again, this time selecting option 2 for fixing the number sequence of generated player card BACKS which do not match the sequence of the initial generation for FRONTs.
 When prompted:
-   - Enter the directory path containing correctly named files (e.g., front cards)
+   - Enter the directory path containing correctly named files (e.g., the final front card PDFs completed in [step 7](back-card-generation.md#7-add-trim-marks-for-backs))
-   - Enter the directory path containing files to be renamed (e.g., back cards)
+   - Enter the directory path containing files to be renamed (e.g., back cards we are currently working on)

 > [!NOTE]
 > This second run will ensure that the numbering sequence of the BACK cards matches the sequence of the FRONT cards, maintaining consistency between the front and back of each player card.